microsoftgraph/msgraph-sample-spfx/Lab.md

     * **Which baseline packages do you want to target for your component(s)?**: SharePoint Online only (latest)
     * **Where do you want to place the files?**: Use the current folder
     * **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: No
+    * **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?**: No
     * **Which type of client-side component to create?**: WebPart
     * **What is your Web part name?**: GraphPersona
     * **What is your Web part description?**: Display current user's persona details in a Fabric React Persona card